chaulapatrice/calendar-app/README.md

 npm run dev
 ```

-Open a new terminal, activate your virtual environment and run the backend with the command
+Open a new terminal, activate your virtual environment if it's not active.
+Run the backend with the command

 ```
 cd backend && python manage.py runserver